timjwsmith/fpl-assistant/replit.md

 ## Recent Changes

+### Fixed "Unknown Player" Bug - AI Using Wrong Player IDs (October 19, 2025)
+**Critical fix for AI recommendations showing "Unknown" players with £0.0m prices:**

+**Problem**: AI was inventing fake player IDs (1012, 2001, etc.) instead of using actual FPL database IDs.
+This caused the UI to display "Unknown" for all transfer recommendations because it couldn't find those players in the database.

+**Root Cause**: The AI could see the current squad's player IDs but had NO LIST of available players to choose from when making transfer recommendations.
+So when it wanted to suggest "David Raya" or "Cole Palmer", it made up IDs like 2001, 2002.

+**Solution**:
+1. **Added Top Players Database**: Provide AI with top 100 players by position (20 GK, 30 DEF, 30 MID, 20 FWD) sorted by total points
+2. **Include Actual Player IDs**: Each player shown with format "ID:220 Raya (ARS) £5.5m PPG:4.2 Form:3.8"
+3. **Explicit ID Instructions**: Added critical requirement: "You MUST use ACTUAL PLAYER IDs from the lists provided.
+NEVER MAKE UP OR INVENT PLAYER IDs"
+4. **Server-Side ID Validation & Correction**: Added intelligent validation that:
+   - Checks if AI-provided player IDs actually exist in the database
+   - If fake IDs detected (e.g., 2001, 3001), extracts player names from reasoning text
+   - Automatically looks up correct player IDs by matching names to FPL database
+   - Logs all fixes for debugging: "Fixed player_in_id to 220 (Raya)"

+**Impact**: AI transfer recommendations now display correctly in UI.
+Even if AI invents fake IDs, the server automatically corrects them by matching player names from the reasoning to actual database IDs.
+"Unknown £0.0m" bug is completely resolved.

+**Files Modified**: server/gameweek-analyzer.ts

 ### Budget Constraint Fix for AI Recommendations (October 19, 2025)
 **Fixed unrealistic transfer recommendations that didn't consider budget constraints:**